yodada/ChampSim/README.md

 To run the baseline ChampSim binary on an execution trace:

 ```
-./ml_prefetch_sim.py run path_to_trace_here
+./ml_prefetch_sim.py run path_to_champsim_trace_here
 ```

-To additionally run the prefetcher ChampSim binary:
+To additionally run the ChampSim binary with your prefetcher:

 ```
-./ml_prefetch_sim.py run path_to_trace_here --prefetch path_to_prefetcher_file
+./ml_prefetch_sim.py run path_to_champsim_trace_here --prefetch path_to_prefetcher_file
 ```

-To run the prefetcher ChampSim binary only:
+To run the ChampSim binary with your prefetcher only:

 ```
 ./ml_prefetch_sim.py run path_to_trace_here --prefetch path_to_prefetcher_file --no-base